 An Assessment of Traffic Stops and Policing Strategies in Nashville

-In response to the Gideon’s Army report indicating racial disparities in traffic stops, and the shooting death of Jocques Clemmons, the Nashville Mayor’s Office asked the Policing Project to help develop strategies to address the disparities and improve community-police relations in Nashville.
+In response to the Gideon’s Army report indicating racial disparities in traffic stops, the Nashville Mayor’s Office asked the Policing Project to assess the efficacy of traffic stops as a strategy to fight crime, and to develop strategies to address the underlying racial disparities and improve community-police relations in Nashville.

 1).
 There are indeed notable racial disparities in traffic stops in Nashville.
 These disparities are higher for traffic stops around non-moving violations, such as broken taillights or expired tags.